Stability of discrete empirical interpolation and gappy proper orthogonal decomposition with randomized and deterministic sampling points: Amplification of noise in

 \section{Amplification of noise in \deim}

-We provide an upper bound on the amplification of the noise in \deim approximations, a theoretical justification of the numerical observation in \Cref{fig:DEIMToy}b.
-The same bound has been presented in \cite{Mula}.
-We repeat it here in the context of \deim with the quasi-optimal interpolation points selection introduced in \cite{drmac-saibaba-WDEIM-2018}.
-The bound shows that the error cannot increase faster than with rate $\sqrt{\nd}$, which is the rate observed in the toy example in Section~\ref{sec:Prelim:Instability}; see \Cref{fig:DEIMToy}b.
+We provide an upper bound on the amplification of the noise in \deim approximations, and a theoretical explanation of the numerical observation in \Cref{fig:DEIMToy}b.
+The bound \cref{lemma1-claim3}, which we prove in the following, shows that the error cannot increase faster than with rate $\sqrt{\nd}$, which is the rate observed in \Cref{fig:DEIMToy}b.
+We also provide a formula for the expected value of the \deim error vector and reveal the structure of the error ellipsoid.
+A similar bound as \cref{lemma1-claim3} has been presented in \cite{Mula}.